-Inventory turnover = number of units sold / average number of units on-hand
+Inventory turnover = Number of units sold / Average number of units on-hand

 If you sell 1,000 units over a year while having an average of 200 units on-hand at any given time during that year, your inventory turnover rate would be 5.

-How analyze inventory turnover ratio
+How to analyze inventory turnover ratio

 Fully understanding inventory turnover can provide invaluable insight into how your ecommerce business manages costs, how sales initiatives are performing, and how you can further optimize inbound and outbound logistics workflows.

 Once you know how to calculate inventory turnover ratio, the next step is understanding what a high turnover rate versus a low turnover rate means, and what the ideal inventory ratio is so you can create an action plan on how to improve the higher inventory turnover ratio.